-If you sit in a tiny cubicle or drab office for the majority of your waking hours, chances are that you daydream about a more colorful life.
+If you sit in a tiny cubicle for most of your waking hours, chances are you daydream about a more colorful life.
 For Carl Alfaro, his mind wandered towards beer.
 The New Jersey native spent a decade and then some as a project engineer before he delved into the world of craft brewing full-time.
-By trading staring at a computer all day for the smell of wort and hops, he created Conclave Brewing, one of the most highly rated breweries in the state.
+By trading staring at a computer all day for the smell of wort and hops, he created Conclave Brewing.

 Was there a “Take This Job, And Shove It!” moment for Alfaro?
 He responds with a huge, bent over laugh.
 “Not exactly.
 It was a series of things, but it could have been many days where I could have just walked out,” he said.
 “It was actually my wife who encouraged me to quit my job and brew.
 I was the hesitant one!”